 Not sure if you’ve had too much to drink?
 This free breastfeeding and alcohol calculator can help you determine your breast milk alcohol level and make an informed decision about when to nurse again.

-Many women wonder if they can have alcohol while breastfeeding – and at what point it is safe to nurse again.
+Many women wonder if they can have alcohol while breastfeeding – and at what point it is safe to nurse again after drinking.

 Breastfeeding and Alcohol Calculator

 Your breast milk alcohol level is the same as your blood alcohol level.
 This level will depend on various factors, such as your weight, height, if you’ve eaten anything, etc.

 In the calculator, it will ask you to select how many drinks you have had.
 For the purposes of this calculator, the following are what we are referring to when we say one drink: